G2Lab/pQuant/README.md

-# PQuant_HE - BFV implementation of secure pQuant algorithm
+# PQuant_HE - secure pQuant algorithm

+# Overview

+PQuant_HE is a facilitating secure computation on encrypted genomic data.
+This implementation leverages the OpenFHE library to ensure robust, secure operations without compromising on computational efficiency.
+Below are the detailed instructions to help you set up and run the PQuant_HE environment.

 ## Installation

-### Dependencies
+### Prerequisites and Dependencies

-Install following modules, ensuring you use the specified (or later) versions which have been tested and verified for compatibility:
-- cmake (3.16.3)
-- gcc (9.2.0)
-- llvm (9.0.0)
-- clang (9.0.0)
+Ensure the installation of the following dependencies to guarantee compatibility with the PQuant_HE setup:

+- cmake: version 3.16.3 or later
+- gcc: version 9.2.0 or later
+- llvm: version 9.0.0 or later
+- clang: version 9.0.0 or later

-### Install OpenFHE
+### Installing OpenFHE

 OpenFHE is a public library that supports various homomorphic encryption schemes, especially BFV scheme.
 Please refer [official document](https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html) for details.
-To install it on Linux, you can do as follows.
+Follow the steps below for a successful installation on Linux:
 ```bash
     git clone https://github.com/openfheorg/openfhe-development.git
     cd openfhe-development